 Yes, Bob Saget has starred in many successful television shows, including two of the most family-friendly shows network TV has ever produced ("Full House" and "Americas Funniest Home Videos") but he’s also an out of his mind, Grammy-nominated standup comedian for over thirty years.
 From his HBO special "That Ain't Right" to his scene-stealing cameos in "Entourage," and "The Aristocrats," it’s always effective as Saget embraces his dark side.

-His 2013 one-hour stand-up special, "That’s What I’m Talkin’ About," was nominated for a Grammy Award for Best Comedy Album and is now available as a CD, DVD, download, and on Netflix.
+His 2013 one-hour stand-up special, That’s What I’m Talkin’ About, was nominated for a 2014 Grammy Award for Best Comedy Album and is now available as a CD, DVD and download, on Amazon and iTunes.

-Bob’s first book is a New York Times Best Seller - "DIRTY DADDY: The Chronicles of a Family Man Turned Filthy Comedian" was released on April 8, 2014 to critical acclaim with Vanity Fair calling it, “Hilarious and at times heartbreaking.”
-It's available in audio as well, recorded by Bob himself.
+Bob’s first book is a New York Times Best Seller - DIRTY DADDY: The Chronicles of a Family Man Turned Filthy Comedian was released on April 8, 2014 to critical acclaim with Vanity Fair calling it, “Hilarious and at times heartbreaking.”
+The book is also available as an audio book, recorded by Bob himself.

 In January 2016, Bob finished a very fulfilling and successful 9-week run on Broadway in the Tony-nominated play, Hand To God, playing the part of a Lutheran minister, Pastor Greg.
 That year he was also seen in the first and second seasons of the hit Netflix series, Fuller House.
 Season 3 of Fuller House premiered in 2017 and Season 4 premiered in 2018.
 Bob will shoot the fifth and final season of Fuller House later this year.